dfrnt-labs/terminusdb-docs-static/src/app/docs/document-insertion/page.md

 #### Parameters

+{% table %}

-parameter
+- parameter

-default
+- default

-explanation
+- explanation

+---

-graph\_type
+- graph\_type
+-

-either instance or schema.
+- either instance or schema.
 Used to switch between getting documents from the instance or the schema graph.

+---

-type
+- type
+-

-If given, only documents of the given type are returned.
+- If given, only documents of the given type are returned.

+---

-id
+- id
+-

-If given, only the document with the given ID is returned.
+- If given, only the document with the given ID is returned.

+---

-prefixed
+- prefixed

-true
+- true

-If true (the default), return IRIs using a prefixed notation wherever possible.
+- If true (the default), return IRIs using a prefixed notation wherever possible.
 If false, full IRIs are used.

+---

-minimized
+- minimized

-false
+- false

-If true, forego pretty printing, and return the documents with very little whitespace.
+- If true, forego pretty printing, and return the documents with very little whitespace.
 Each json document will be on its own line.

+---

-unfold
+- unfold

-true
+- true

-If true (the default), any subdocuments contained in the returned document are returned too.
+- If true (the default), any subdocuments contained in the returned document are returned too.
 If false, these are referred to by their ID instead.

+---

-skip
+- skip

-0
+- 0

-How many results to skip
+- How many results to skip

+---

-count
+- count
+-

-How many results to return.
+- How many results to return.
 If this option is absent, all results are returned.

+---

-as\_list
+- as\_list

-false
+- false

-If true, don't return a stream of json objects, but a list.
+- If true, don't return a stream of json objects, but a list.
 This makes parsing the json easier in some environments.

+{% /table %}

 #### Alternate query mechanism